 “What, really?”
 Henry put his hands on his hips.
 “Oh, I get it.
 You’re stashing drugs in the packages with your seashells.
 That’s smart, Jay.
 No wonder you blew fifty bucks on that junk.”

 “I bought those shells as gifts for friends.”

 Henry shifted his weight from one foot to the other.
 “You know, Jay…” He pointed at Jay’s backpack.
-“You said your name was Jadie.
+“You told us your name was Jadie.
 But your passport says Jay.
 How come?”

 “No reason,” said Jay.

 “Skimped on the fake passport, huh?
 I was impressed with all the holographic stuff, it looks totally legit.
 What’s your real name?”

 Jay said nothing.

 “I got my ‘Henry’ passport after I was caught smuggling last year, and banned from the islands.
 My real name’s Leo.”
 Leo stuck out a hand for Jay to shake.
 When Jay did not, Leo adjusted his sunglasses and the collar of his Hawaiian shirt.
 “You’ve only got one cricket.
 Are you smuggling the hard stuff?
 Centipedes?
 Can you teach me?
 This is my first time.”

 “How’d you know,” asked Jay, “I have a cricket?
 It was in an envelope in my backpack.”
 Leo didn’t answer.
 “Did you look through my stuff?
 Is that why you had my passport?”

 Leo did not answer.
 “We should team up when we get back to the states.
 Like a gang, you know what I mean?”

 “Get away from me,” said Jay.

 “I said fuck off,” said Jay, “or I’m going to scream, and wake your wife and daughter.”